aDrius19/uip2/README.md

 1. Open the project in Unity Hub

    *This project was developed using Unity 6.0.0 (6000.0.45f1) and Visual Studio Code.*

 2. Open the Scenes/Asteroidz.unity scene.

 3. Press the play button to begin game.

 ### Option 2: Game

-1. Run the Asteroidz.exe file located in the [] folder.
+1. Run the `Asteroidz - UIP 2 Game.exe` file located in the `../exe - WIN version` folder.

 ## Use of Chatbots
 We used chatbots to help understand C# code structures, refine / clean up our code, and check grammar.